Spyglass Media Group: Spyglass Media Group

 MGM President of Physical Production Peter Oillataguerre was appointed President of Production for Spyglass Media Group reporting to Barber.
 He left in September 2023 for Amazon MGM Studios.

-On October 28, 2020, Spyglass teamed up with Propagate Content, Artists First and Off-Road Productions to form a new comedy joint-venture Artists Road, and it focuses on financing and producing mid-budgeted commercial comedy movies.
+On October 28, 2020, Spyglass teamed up with Propagate Content, Artists First and Off-Road Productions to form a new comedy joint-venture named Artists Road, and it focuses on financing and producing mid-budgeted commercial comedy movies.

 On July 15, 2021, Lionsgate acquired 200 films from The Weinstein Company (TWC)'s film library for $191.4 million, which until then had been owned by Spyglass, with Lionsgate getting an 18.9% equity stake in Spyglass and Spyglass getting a first look television deal with Lionsgate Television.

-In November 2023, Spyglass fired Melissa Barrera from Scream 7, as she showed support to Palestinians caught in the Gaza war, and their allegations that posts she made in support were antisemitic.
+In November 2023, Spyglass fired Melissa Barrera from Scream 7 for pro-Palestinian comments during the Gaza war, which Spyglass deemed antisemitic.
+In late 2023, Barrera shared a post accusing Israel of “genocide and ethnic cleansing” and a magazine article alleging the Israeli government was distorting “the Holocaust to boost the Israeli arms industry”.
+In late 2023, a Spyglass spokesman told Variety "Spyglass’ stance is unequivocally clear: We have zero tolerance for antisemitism or the incitement of hate in any form, including false references to genocide, ethnic cleansing, Holocaust distortion or anything that flagrantly crosses the line into hate speech.”
 Her co-star Jenna Ortega departed the film shortly after due to what was claimed at the time to be scheduling conflicts with Wednesday.
 Ortega refuted that in an April 2025 interview with The Cut, stating the departure of Barrera, along with directors Matt Bettinelli-Olpin and Tyler Gillett, then new director Christopher Landon due to conflicts with Spyglass's retooling of Scream 7, made her return untenable.
 The film was then completely overhauled and recast with Neve Campbell returning as the film's lead.